rdmendez/MendezIntegration/README.md

 7. Manually find the smallest value in an array - Test.java
 8. Get a sum of the values in an array using an accumulator. - Test.java
 9. Search an array and identify the index where a value was found. - Array.java
-10. Create and use the enhanced for loop
+10. Create and use the enhanced for loop - Array.java
 11. Declare, instantiate, initialize and use multi-dimensional arrays
 12. Declare and use an ArrayList of a given type
 13. Search a two-dimensional array and identify the coordinates where a value was found